bugladen/NadekoBot/docs/guides/Upgrading Guide.md

 - Shutdown your existing container **docker stop nadeko**.
 - Move you credentials and other files to another folder.
 - Delete your container **docker rm nadeko**.
-- Create a new container **docker create --name=nadeko -v /nadeko/:/root/nadeko uirel/nadeko:dev**.
+- Create a new container **docker create --name=nadeko -v /nadeko/:/root/nadeko uirel/nadeko:1.4**.
 - Start the container **docker start nadeko** wait for it to complain about lacking credentials.
-- Stop the container **docker stop nadeko** open the nadeko folder and replace the crednetials, database and other files with your copies.
+- Stop the container **docker stop nadeko** open the nadeko folder and replace the credentials, database and other files with your copies.
 - Restart the container **docker start nadeko**.